TyGuS/suslik/README.md

-- `advanced-HTT.diff` compares the original SuSLik-generated certificates (stored in `$SUSLIK_HOME/certify/HTT/certification-benchmarks-advanced`) with the manually edited ones (stored in the same directory as the script), showing which lines have been modified.
+- `advanced-HTT.diff` compares the original SuSLik-generated certificates (stored in `$SUSLIK_HOME/certify/HTT/certification-benchmarks-advanced`) with the manually edited ones (stored in `$SUSLIK_HOME/ssl-htt/benchmarks/advanced`), showing which lines have been modified.
 The diff file will only be created if the original SuSLik-generated certificates exist.

 To inspect the results in table form, you can execute: